There are tons of gig economy sites out there like Airbnb and Turo that let you ent out your house or car for money.

 Hopefully this Neighbor storage review has helped you determine whether or not the platform is worth it for you.

-At the end of the day, it’s really just free money if you live in a busy city and have extra space anywhere in your house.
+At the end of the day, it’s an awesome way to get paid to do nothing if you live in a busy city and have extra space anywhere in your house.

 Remember, you can rent out your closet for storage if you want to.
 That’s how small of a space you can get away with for earning money on this site!